+Homework: will be assigned weekly through Gradescope.
 The emphasis of the course is on writing proofs, so please try to write legibly and explain your reasoning clearly and fully.
 You are encouraged to discuss the homework problems with others, but your write-up must be your own work.
-Suspiciously similar submissions won't be graded.
-Submitting somebody's else work is a serious violation of university integrity policy and will be treated respectively.
-See Academic integrity statement below.
+Suspiciously similar papers won't be graded.